 Benefits of cold packs

-If a product is perishable but must not freeze, cold packs are the best approach.
+If a product is perishable but must not freeze, cold packs are the best dry ice substitute.
 Because cold packs are typically water-based, their phase change or melting point is around 32 degrees Fahrenheit.
 They do not reach extremely cold temperatures like dry ice, and therefore will not result in temperature damage to products that are sensitive to freezing.
 Cold packs will typically maintain the product in the 2 to 8 degree C range, depending upon its weight and starting temperature.

 Handling safety and regulatory considerations